Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Abstract

 \section{Abstract}

 NOvA is a long-baseline neutrino oscillation experiment that measures oscillations in charged-current $\numu \rightarrow \numu$ (disappearance) and $\numu \rightarrow \nue$ (appearance) channels, and their antineutrino counterparts, using neutrinos of energies around \unit[2]{GeV} over a distance of \unit[810]{km}.
 In this work we reanalyze the dataset first examined in our previous paper [Phys.
 Rev. D \textbf{106}, 032004 (2022)] using an alternative statistical approach based on Bayesian Markov Chain Monte Carlo.
 We measure oscillation parameters consistent with the previous results.
-We also extend our inferences to include the first NOvA measurements of the reactor mixing angle \threac{} and the Jarlskog invariant.
-We use these results to quantify the strength of our inferences about CP violation, as well as to examine the effects of constraints from short-baseline measurements of \threac{} using antineutrinos from nuclear reactors when making NOvA measurements of \thatm{}.
-Our long-baseline measurement of \threac{} is also shown to be consistent with the reactor measurements, supporting the general applicability and robustness of the PMNS framework for neutrino oscillations.
+We also extend our inferences to include the first NOvA measurements of the reactor mixing angle \threac{}, where we find $0.071 \leq \sstth{13} \leq 0.107$, and the Jarlskog invariant, where we observe no significant preference for the CP-conserving value $J=0$ over values favoring CP violation.
+We use these results to examine the effects of constraints from short-baseline measurements of \threac{} using antineutrinos from nuclear reactors when making NOvA measurements of \thatm{}.
+Our long-baseline measurement of \threac{} is shown to be consistent with the reactor measurements, supporting the general applicability and robustness of the PMNS framework for neutrino oscillations.